 A crucial point for him was his freshman year of high school.
 Instead of joining a gang, he made new friends who encouraged him to earn good grades.

-Page 2 of 2 - "You have to look at your friends and say we're going to do this together," Bivins said.
+"You have to look at your friends and say we're going to do this together," Bivins said.

 He advised the freshmen that "success is when preparation meets opportunity," and stressed the need to be prepared.